LT Connects-Sign-Up Opens Sunday,10/14,9 AM

 Small groups explore the intersection where Jewish wisdom meets our daily lives, core interests, and present concerns.
 Larchmont Temple is growing bigger by thinking smaller.

-Check out the small groups that started this Fall at our special website here.
+Check out the small groups that started last Fall at our special website here.

 Read an article about the small groups approach here.

 • Form around a shared interest